📘

 A full, verified genesis archive: OF1

-The second component of the Old Faithful project is OF1, a full genesis archive that contains every block from its genesis until the current epoch.
+The second component of the Old Faithful project is OF1, a full genesis archive that contains every block from the genesis until the current epoch.

-There's a hot copy of the archive hosted by Triton https://files.old-faithful.net, and the cold copy is published to various Filecoin storage providers (SPs).
+There's a hot copy of the archive hosted by Triton , and the cold copy is published to various Filecoin Storage Providers (SPs).

 You can clone and run your own copy of this archive.
 We strongly recommend doing this if you are an infrastructure provider, indexer, or heavy user.